We’ve all been there.

 #4 Bookmark Support

-The wishlist feature in Airbnb is a lure for interested travellers.
+The wishlist feature in Airbnb is a lure for interested travelers.
 It provides them with an option to mark a listing they would want to book.

 The bookmarking feature in Listify theme is similar to the wishlist feature.
 You can spot it easily on a Listify website, because it employs a similar heart-shaped icon to bookmark listings.

 Airbnb’s exceptionally user-friendly interface displays seamlessly on mobile devices as well.
 And you would have the same experience if you used the Listify theme.
 No worries there.

 The Listify theme provides you with an added bonus as well.
 The theme’s code is search engine optimized to make sure you’re website fares well in search results.

 If there are any shortcomings, I’d say it was the Listify Theme’s tagline- “The last WordPress directory theme you will ever buy”.
 The theme is great.
 I love it.
 But that tagline

 is lame needs improvement.
 But in fact, there’s genuinely no reason to keep looking for a different theme.
 The theme is cleanly coded, provides adequate hooks and filters (explained with code snippets in its documentation) to customize the theme.
 And with the latest update (v1.0.3) you now have color schemes for maps!